Fulbright U.S. Student Program

 - Independent research projects: Applicants develop an independent research project that must take place in a particular country.
 Applicants need to secure a letter of affiliation from an approved institution or organization (see the affiliation info on the country page).
 Fulbright selectors tend to like projects with an affiliation at an academic institution where the applicants can take a class or two that would augment or ground their research.

 - Graduate study: Applicants can propose to enroll in a specific graduate program.
 They do not need an acceptance at the time of the Fulbright application, but they must apply directly to the specific program and be accepted.
 (A Fulbright award is contingent on acceptance to the program.)
 A letter of affiliation is not required.

-- Arts applicants can apply for an independent research project or a graduate program.
+- Visual and Performing Arts applicants can apply for an independent research project or a graduate program.
 The goal needs to be to develop their craft, with a good reason why that must be done in the intended host country.
 Additionally, applicants need to submit supplementary materials to demonstrate that they have the background and skill to continue developing in their field in the arts.
 The first round of selection is by a panel of "experts" in that area.
 See the Creative and Performing Arts Fields of Study section for information about available fields and supplementary materials requirements.